Golf Tutorials

 Club Brush

 We mentioned this briefly with towels, but a dedicated club brush with both wire and nylon bristles deserves a special spot.
-Keeping your grooves completely free of debris is the only way to get a clean connection an your ball for consistent spin and control around the greens or with your iron play.
+Keeping your grooves completely free of debris is the only way to get a clean connection with your ball for consistent spin and control around the greens or with your iron play.

 Personal Comforts: The Nice-to-Haves